russom/DSND-Capstone/Capstone_writeup.md

 After that, I took few more actions on the data set:

 * To gain significance in the data, I filtered away all the users with less than a week of data;
 * I created a list of the churning users and a list of the users that are staying with the service.
-Based on those lists I divided the original data set in two: a portion for the users that leave and another for those that don't: data from these data sets will then be compared, looking for patterns;
+Based on those lists I divided the original data set in two: a portion for the users that leave and another for those that don't.
+Data from these data sets will then be compared, looking for patterns;
-* I also further refined the two previous datasets, extracting a subset each, containing the last week of data for every user.
+* I also further refined the two previous datasets, extracting a subset from each, containing the last week of data for every user.
 The idea was to look for patterns of different behaviour in the churning users, as they approach the moment they leave.

-Once done all of that, is possible to compare the datasets that includes the users that left and the one with the users that stay.
+Once done all of that, it became possible to compare the dataset including the users that left and the one with the users that stay.
 Both the [`Sparkify-project-local`](./notebooks/Sparkify-project-local.ipynb) and [`Sparkify-project-EMR`](./notebooks/Sparkify-project-EMR.ipynb) notebooks show details of these comparisons for different variables: here in the follow I will show some pictures and statistics relative to some of the more interesting features.
 I will make reference here to the **Global** dataset (hence the `EMR` notebook).

 #### _Time spent by the Users with the Service_